7 Tips to Improve Your Team Facilitation Skills

 Remember, the facilitation skill is not a static skill.
 Great facilitators are continuously learning and adapting methods to improve success.

 Successful facilitation requires active listening to what your team has to say in order to help you steer the process toward success.
 Losing objectivity during a meeting, or becoming defensive or judgmental during a discussion, can hinder your ability to “hear” what your team is saying.
 Remember, this is not about you – it’s about what the group needs to move forward toward a solution.
 Be aware of your personal “hot buttons” and design ways to manage them.

 6. Act with Integrity

 This isn’t a situation in which you can fake it until you make it.
-Be clear with the group about your role as Facilitator and establish clear boundaries early on.
+Be clear with the group about your role as Facilitator and establish clear boundaries early on in group discussions.
 If you think something is too challenging for the group, find a way to say so with integrity.
 However, if you see a potential conflict of interest, or you’re going into a meeting where you have clear opinions about the target topic, then ask another Facilitator to facilitate so you can participate in the discussion.

 7. Trust the Process

 Do your homework in preparation for the meeting.
 Understand the desired objectives for the meeting and design your facilitation process to accomplish these objectives.
 Once you’re in the meeting, trust in the process!
 A group can easily get distracted by details, which can make small meetings feel like a waste of time or like things are taking too long.
 Keep your eye on the goal and trust the meeting process as it unfolds.